SOLID900/Jupiter/README.md

 I recommend to seed the database before using the forum.
 Seeding the database create a user named "Tony" with the password "secret", you can use it to test the forum.
-Every have "secret" as password.
+Every users have "secret" as password.